 “Big Data” is synonymous with huge organizations housed in tall, looming skyscrapers.
 They buzz around and ask questions like, “What will our shareholders think?” and “Is the jet ready for our Tokyo meeting?”
 They have billion dollar budgets to support their data-driven strategies.
 Fortunately, accessing big data is easier and cheaper than ever.
 This means smaller companies can use similar tactics to gain a competitive advantage.
 Unconvinced?
 Here are 4 reasons why big data works for small business:

 Simplifies Business Processes

 Complex processes and organizational silos plague small businesses.
-Employees often bounce from one fire to the next, with This is where big data comes in.
+Employees often bounce from one fire to the next, putting out what they can without guidance or a plan.
+This is where big data comes in.
 Maybe the IT department spends too much time troubleshooting small issues that could be automated, leaving more time to handle major network concerns.
 Perhaps communication between sales and marketing is inefficient, leading to double entries and conflicting strategies.
 Big data applications provide a comprehensive picture of how information is shared and used within your company.
 This helps with automating processes and streamlining workflow.
 Applications such as Hubspot are great for customer management, and software like Kissflow simplifies those day-to-day tasks.
 With any luck, your IT department never has to ask, “Did you turn it off and on again?”